Nina the Starry Bride: Manga

 Written and illustrated by Rikachi, the series began serialization in Be Love on October 1, 2019.
-As of September 2025, the series' individual chapters have been collected into seventeen tankōbon volumes.
+As of July 2026, the series' individual chapters have been collected into nineteen tankōbon volumes.

 In February 2021, Kodansha USA announced that they licensed the series for English publication.
 During their panel at Anime NYC 2022, Kodansha USA announced a print release for Fall 2023.